Energy efficiency – the trillion-dollar opportunity

 Energy for water – energy efficiency in water systems

-Today, there is a 40% gap in the global water supply with 2.1 billion people lacking access to safe drinking water and water has ranked in the top five risks for eight consecutive years in the World Economic Forum’s Global Risk Report.
-The water sector is currently responsible for around 4% of global electricity consumption but according to the International Energy Agency’s World Energy Outlook 2018, implementing the United Nations Sustainable Development Goal 6 – “Ensure access to water and sanitation for all” – will significantly the electricity consumption.
+Today, there is a 40% gap in the global water supply with 2.1 billion people lacking access to safe drinking water (World Health Organization, Drinking water).
+The water sector is currently responsible for around 4% of global electricity consumption (IEA, Water Energy Nexus, 2016) but according to the International Energy Agency’s World Energy Outlook 2018, implementing the United Nations Sustainable Development Goal 6 – “Ensure access to water and sanitation for all” – will significantly decrease the electricity consumption.
 This calls for water use efficiency and water distribution efficiency.

 Reducing water scarcity by implementing pressure management